vacp2p/rfc/content/docs/rfcs/38/README.md

 glacier:query
   :holds (
     :_0 [ rdfs:label "round";
+          rdfs:comment """
+The current round of this query

+This starts with zero.
+""" ;
-          rdfs:comment "The local number of rounds participating" a xsd:postitiveInteger; ],
+          a xsd:postitiveInteger; ],
-    :_1 [ rdfs:label "id";
+    :_1 [ rdfs:label "uri";
+          rdfs:comment """
-          rdfs:comment "A unique content-addressable URI for the proposal"; # Use DID?? a xsd:anyURI ],
+A unique URI for the proposal.

+It should be possible to examine the proposal by resolving this resource.
+"""
+          a xsd:anyURI ],
     :_2 [ rdfs:label "opinion";
+          rdfs:comment """
-          rdfs:comment "The opinion on the proposal",
+The opinion on the proposal

+One of the strings "YES" "NO" or "NONE".

           # TODO constrain as an enumeration on three values
           a xsd:string ]
     ) .
 ```

 ## Syntax

+The semantic description presented above can be reliably
+round-tripped through a suitable serialization mechanism.

 The message exchanged are a simple enumeration of three values is not
 currently analyzed reflecting the opinion on the given proposal: